Keeping your tyres at the correct pressure is important for safety, comfort - and saving you money in the form of premature tyre replacement.

 You can still check your tyre pressure when the tyres are warm, but if you add air to them, remember to reduce the target pressure a little.
 This is because warm air expands.

 You'll find the recommended tyre pressure printed on a sticker in a door frame, or in the filler cap.
-Failing these, you'll certainly find the required information in your vehicle's manual.
+Failing these, you'll certainly find the tyre pressure information in your vehicle's manual.

 Pressure levels will be marked in bar or PSI (pounds per square inch).